 The New York State Minimum Wage Act, N.Y.
-Labor Law § 650 et seq., requires that employees in New York be paid at least the New York minimum wage of $8.75 per hour for all hours worked.
+Labor Law § 650 et seq., requires that employees in New York be paid at least the New York minimum wage — which, depending on the county and the size of the employer, ranges from $9.70 per hour to $11.00 per hour — for all hours worked.
 Covered employees who work overtime must be paid at a rate that is 1½ times their regular, “straight-time” hourly rate of pay.

 For non-residential employees in New York, this overtime rate applies to all time in excess of 40 hours in a payroll week.

 For residential employees (that is, live-in workers), this overtime rate applies to all time in excess of 44 hours in a payroll week.